epsagon/epsagon-python/README.md

 ### AWS Lambda

-Tracing Lambda functions can be declared in three methods:
+Tracing Lambda functions can be done in three methods:
 1. Auto-tracing through the Epsagon dashboard.
 2. Using the [`serverless-plugin-epsagon`](https://github.com/epsagon/serverless-plugin-epsagon) if you're using The Serverless Framework.
 3. Calling the SDK.